Trina0224/WalkingWithGod/README.md

 45. I just know switch case cannot use || ... need to cascade cases, (in MyForm.js) (12/23)
 46. Need to filter Russian language parts.  ok.
 (12/23)
 47. from source 2, we may get NULL feedback because wrong search. ok.(12/23) If no data, the server return us a string "NULL"
 43. NRSV version is not working.  ( I cannot find NRSV, replaced by "Reina Valera,Spanish" and add simplified chinese.) ok.
 (12/25)
+38. need Hebrew book names.
+I learned bible Hebrew and updated OT parts to Hebrew.
+(1/15/2021)